-MarketMuse doesn’t write the content, but it enables you to identify what your gaps are and prioritize which topics you should address first.
-It also allows you to create detailed content briefs your writers can use to create topically comprehensive blogs, landing pages, whitepapers, and more.
+MarketMuse doesn’t write the content, but it enables you to identify your gaps and prioritize topics.
+It also allows you to create detailed content briefs.
+These are blueprints your writers can use to create topically comprehensive content.

 Our Content Analyzer can help to either create a new page or optimize existing content to make it the most comprehensive page on the web for that focus topic.
 Here, we entered ‘mobile device management’ into the Content Analyzer to see how we would create a new page on that topic.

 The Analyzer searched the web and determined the best (i.e. target) Content Score and Word Count for the page to be created.
 The Content Score is a proprietary number that assesses topic depth and breadth to indicate where each page stands in the grand scheme of a given focus topic.
 The Content Analyzer also shows us a list of terms to mention in our page on mobile device management:

 The little blue boxes to the left give you a handy list of term variants that you should use to ensure you’re covering that topic deeply: